jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 Furthermore it depcits how the meshed can be viewed as connected elements.
 This detaield inspection is important to transfer distributed loads to a point loads.
 The motivation behind this transformation is that APAME can be used to obtain distributed load according to @eq_80.
-However, according to the reasoning provided in @chap_4_0_0, kmeans++ @Arthur2006 shall be used for the inital step of #gls("ld") of the aerodynamic load distribution.
+However, according to the reasoning provided in @chap_4_0_0, k-means++ @Arthur2006 shall be used for the inital step of #gls("ld") of the aerodynamic load distribution.
-Since kmeans++ required discrete data points as input, distributed loads from @eq_80 need to be adapted to discrete point loads in the form of @eq_79.
+Since k-means++ required discrete data points as input, distributed loads from @eq_80 need to be adapted to discrete point loads in the form of @eq_79.
 Vieweing the mesh as single connected elements as depichted on the left side of @fig_68, the distributed force $q_(a,i)$ and the resulting point load $F_(a,i)$ for one single element can be viwed on the right side of the same figure.
 The latter depcits the difference between a distributed force  $q_(a,i)$ and a point load $F_(a,i)$ visually.
 Speical attention should be given to the length of the arrow in $F_(a,i)$, which is higher than the arrows of  $q_(a,i)$ in order to signify that magnitude of the distributed load is approaximted through a single point load.